mcamachog1/42fly-in/README.md

 ### Terminal Visualization

- A line lists all the drone movements that occur during each turn, space separated.
+ A single line lists all the drone movements that occur during each turn, space-separated.
 Each movement follows the format: D`<ID>-<zone>`, or D`<ID>-<connection>` in case of drones still in flight toward restricted zones.

 - D`<ID>` refers to the unique drone identifier (e.g., D1, D2).
 - `<zone>` is the name of the destination zone.